Chapter I General Provisions

 - Same as paragraphs (B) to (D) of the preceding article.

 Provide the assessment opinion describing if the local issuer has any of the circumstances where listing of shares is advised against as described under Article 9, paragraph 1 of the Taiwan Stock Exchange Corporation Rules for Review of Securities Listings (the "Rules"), or if the foreign issuer or a subordinate company thereof has any of the circumstances where listing of shares is advised against as described under Article 20-8 of the Rules.
+Assess if the circumstance in Article 9, paragraph 1, subparagraph 11, item 2 or Article 28-8, subparagraph 7, item 2 of the Rules applies.
+Also list and describe the following:

 Provide the assessment opinion describing if the professional qualifications of and exercise of duties by the independent directors and members of the remuneration committee established by the issuing company and relevant matters are consistent with what is prescribed under the securities laws and regulations of the R.O.C.